 The National Shooting Sports Foundation has 10 rules for operating a firearm safely.
 Here are a few of them:

 - 1. Point the muzzle in a safe direction

-When unloading or loading a firearm, it is important to keep the gun pointed away from anything or anyone you would not want to shoot.
-This is the leading cause for most firearm accidents.
+When unloading or loading a firearm, it is important to keep the gun pointed away from anything you would not want to shoot.
+This is the leading cause of most firearm accidents.
 A safe direction is one at which no one is at risk for getting injured if the gun is accidentally fired.
-Be sure to always be aware of where your gun is pointed because when owning a gun, you take complete responsibility for whatever may happen.
+Be sure always to be aware of where your gun is pointed because when owning a gun, you take complete responsibility for whatever may happen.

 - 2. Keep firearms unloaded